 - what the name of the file is;

 - location within the file system.

-All this information is crucial to the electronic tools that are used to filter, sort, prioritize and evaluate the ESI (Electronically Stored Information) before producing it.
-Knowing these key details associated with electronic files could be one of the single most important factors that determine litigation outcomes.
-If not collected and preserved properly, the information could degrade or be altered which is one of the many reasons why we have spent so much time and effort perfecting our process when it comes to eDiscovery and preserving metadata for our clients.
+All this information can help to filter, sort, prioritize and evaluate the ESI (Electronically Stored Information) before producing it.
+Knowing these key details associated with electronic files could be one of the most important factors that determine litigation outcomes.
+If not collected and preserved properly, the information could degrade or be altered.
+Be sure to work with a reputable legal service provider when discovery involves ESI and metadata preservation.

 Myth #2: eDiscovery is only for big cases

-Even a smaller legal case can easily generate thousands of pages.
-Think bankers' boxes stuffed full of paper.
-On average, 1GB of data can contain anywhere between 4,000 - 5,000 documents in various formats such as:
+Even a small legal case can easily generate thousands of pages.
+On average, 1GB of data can contain anywhere between 4,000 - 5,000 documents (more than two banker boxes) in various formats such as:

-It would require weeks to manually review that much material.
+It could takes weeks to manually review 1GB of electronically stored data.
 Too often, when a lawyer needs a specific item in discovery, they need it yesterday.
-They don’t have time to be going through documents manually or to open every single PDF to search each one individually. eDiscovery tools allow you to load and tag documents quickly, and to search across all of them easily. eDiscovery tools also support de-duplication and email threading, which are timesavers on cases of any size.
+They don’t have time to be going through documents manually or to open every PDF to search each one individually. eDiscovery tools allow you to load and tag documents quickly, and to search across all of them easily. eDiscovery tools also support de-duplication and email threading, which are timesavers on cases of any size.